Skip to content

 Your server defends itself.
 Your agent stays safe.

 Install Inner Warden.
 Enable the protection module.
-Install the OpenClaw skill.
-Three commands.
-Full command validation for your AI agent.
+One API call per command.
+Full validation for any AI agent.
+Apache-2.0.